 One quick tip: No matter how good a job you’ve done leveling, squaring, and measuring your frame, framing lumber is inherently imprecise due to minor warps and twists.
 As such, you’re always going to find an edge or a corner that is off by ¼” somewhere.
 Because of this I recommend measuring EACH siding board to fit so you can account for variances in the lumber and framing versus pre-cutting everything to a standard length and hoping it will fit perfectly—it won’t.

 You’ve now got a badass wood fired hot tub, built to stand up to harsh weather for years of soaking pleasure.
 Kick back, relax, and let the good times roll.

-Step 13: Don’t be a wimp, get a cold tank
+Step 13: Don’t be a wimp, get a cold plunge

 You won’t regret it.
-The benefits are well documented.
+The benefits of cold water immersion are well documented.
 You’ll learn to love it.
 You’ll become obsessed with it.
 And if you get it before you start your DIY hot tub build, it makes for an excellent way to keep cool on a 90-degree Saturday.

 A few helpful tips we received from other users